Geriatric Medicine Fellowship

 Journal Club is held on select Wednesdays where research and clinical faculty present critical reviews of current studies and teach fundamental skills in critical appraisal of scientific literature.

-The fellow must also complete a Quality Initiative (QI) Project during the tenure of the Fellowship Program and must submit an abstract of this work to a relevant national society meeting for poster and/or oral presentation
+The fellow must also complete a Quality Initiative Project that focuses on an existing or anemerging geriatrics safety issue during the tenure of the program and must submit an abstract of this work to a relevant national society meeting for poster and/or oral presentation

 The Department of Medicine at Northwestern University seeks to attract inquisitive, motivated residents and fellows and is committed to providing them with every opportunity for success.
 The greatest challenges facing the medical field are complex, and addressing them will require a diverse body of physicians and researchers who can work collaboratively.
 Northwestern offers unparalleled training and research opportunities and encourages fellowship applications from those who seek to become future leaders in the subspecialties of medicine.
 We are committed to and inspired by a diverse and inclusive work environment that allows each trainee to achieve their personal goals.